leptos-rs/book/src/view/03_components.md

 There are a couple ways to handle this.
 One would be to say: “Well, I know that for the view to be reactive, it needs to take a function or a signal.
 I can always turn a signal into a function by wrapping it in a closure...
 Maybe I could just take any function?”

-If you’re savvy, you may know that both these implement the trait `Fn() -> i32`.
-So you could use a generic component:
+If you’re using nightly Rust with the `nightly` feature, signals are functions, so you could use a generic component and take any `Fn() -> i32`:

 ```rust
 #[component]